-Her past research at SRI includes the evaluation of school reform/charter schools such as the Texas High School Project, San Francisco Bay Area KIPP schools, and the Renaissance 2010 schools in Chicago; teacher professional development programs such as the National Writing Project, NTC and Florida Master Teacher’s program; state policy such as California’s EL reclassification policy; and curriculum and online learning programs such as Content Rich Vocabulary curriculum, math software programs, and online learning in general.
+Wang recently completed an NSF-funded study examining the effect of attending inclusive STEM high schools on student high school and postsecondary STEM outcomes, as well as moderators and mediators to these outcomes.
+Her past research at SRI also includes the evaluation of school reform programs, such as the Texas High School Project and San Francisco Bay Area KIPP schools; teacher professional development programs, such as the National Writing Project and Florida Master Teacher Initiative; state policy, such as California’s English Learner reclassification policy; online learning programs, such DreamBox, Reasoning Mind; and online learning in general.

 Before joining SRI, Wang worked for the National Center for Research on Evaluation, Standards, and Student Testing (CRESST) at the University of California, Los Angeles.
 There, she participated in a series of studies evaluating different aspects of standard-based performance assessments and how different instructional interventions affect student performance on these assessments.
 Her previous work also includes evaluating the impact of grade retention and ability grouping/academic tracking on student achievement.

 Wang has published extensively in peer-reviewed journals, such as AERJ, AERA Open, Science Education, Journal of Research in Science Teaching, and Educational Assessment, as well as numerous presentations at SREE and AERA.